The importance of email compliance

 Much of the law surrounding data retention pre-dates email, this means that, by default, email correspondence is subject to the same requirements as paper documents.
 For example, seven years is the requirement for financial records and employee records should be kept for at least five years.

-Email compliance is particularly pertinent for any business operating in the legal or financial services industry as well as for businesses such as estate agencies, charities and schools who are almost certainly dealing with sensitive information via email.
+Email compliance is particularly pertinent for business operating within the legal or financial service industry.
+It is also essential for estate agencies, charities and schools who are almost certainly dealing with sensitive information via email.

 - Don’t burden your users with the decision-making process of selecting which email is important and which one is not, simply automate the whole process.
 We recommend that copies of all emails that have been sent or received are backed up in their original format for as long as you need – even if that length of time equates to “forever”.
 The decreasing cost of storage makes this an affordable option if needed.